Looking to improve health, economic opportunity and cultural diversity in Kensington & Chelsea area.

 Why it's a great idea:

 Since the Panto’s first production, this part of the world has changed in many ways, while the Panto has remained a steady and sparkling constant through it all.
-To this day it is a production that brings all parts of the community together to sing, laugh and dance at Christmas.
+To this day, it brings all parts of the community together to sing, laugh and dance at Christmas.
 Nearly all of the kids in the show go to school within a one-mile radius of the Tabernacle.
 Most of the adults live locally or are constituents of the Notting Hill diaspora – people who grew up in and around the area but have since moved to other parts of the city.
 For them it remains an everlasting connection to this wonderful part of west London.
 As for the Tabernacle, this will be the tenth performance to take place on its stage.
 The Tab is an institution with a similar raison d’être to the Panto.
 It was founded to safeguard and celebrate Notting Hill’s vibrancy and to have fun while doing it.
-Ours is a special corner of this city and we like to think the Panto is one of the things that make it so special.

 Steps to get it done:

 About the space